-Anna will be joining the Musical Futures International delivery team for our Singapore and China workshops in January 2018
+Anna will be joining the Musical Futures International delivery team for our forthcoming workshops in 2018

 In my recent blog post I reflected on skills and knowledge in the music curriculum and in this one I aim to continue the theme of stripping the debate right back to the real core components of music teaching and learning.

 One of the true core elements of any musical experience, of course, is the music.
 But what place does 'the music' occupy in music education and more specifically how music is taught and learned?